Table of Contents

 Microscopic examination is done after centrifuging the urine sample for about 3–5 minutes.
 The supernatant fluid is discarded and the underlying sediment is observed under microscope.
 It is checked for parameters like cells, casts, crystals and living organisms.

-Presence of up to 0–5 hyaline casts/hpf* (“casts per high power field”) is considered to be normal.
+The presence of up to 0–5 hyaline casts/hpf* (“casts per high power field”) is considered to be normal.
 Hyaline casts can be seen in normal healthy people.
 It is composed mostly of Tamm Horsfall protein.
-They are formed only in the distal convoluted tubule or the collecting duct.
+They are formed only in the distal convoluted tubule, or the collecting duct.
 Low urine pH and high urinary salt concentration promote hyaline cast formation.

-Normal amount of urine contains ≤ 2 RBCs/hpf.
-Presence of 3 or more RBCs/hpf in 2–3 samples is called hematuria.
+The normal amount of urine contains ≤ 2 RBCs/hpf.
+The presence of 3 or more RBCs/hpf in 2–3 samples is called hematuria.
 Red cell casts are diagnostic of glomerulonephritis or vasculitis.
 Dysmorphic erythrocytes suggest the presence of nephritis.

-Normal amount of WBCs seen in urine is ≤ 2–5 WBCs/hpf.
-The presence of leucocytes and bacteria in urine is indicative of renal tract infection.
+The normal amount of WBCs seen in urine is ≤ 2–5 WBCs/hpf.
+The presence of leucocytes and bacteria in urine is indicative of a renal tract infection.
 White cell casts are strongly suggestive of pyelonephritis.
 WBCs and WBC casts are seen in:

 - Interstitial nephritis

 The normal amount of squamous epithelial cells in urine is ≤ 15–20 squamous epithelial cells/hpf.
 If it is > 15–20, it is considered to be infection.
 Some of the conditions showing an increased count of cells are:

 They are observed in the following conditions: